tytydraco/yessleep/out/Why_Im_Terrified_Of_Public_Restrooms.md

 A ghastly stretching noise rang out.
 A whining squeezebox of tension gasped and skipped through whatever organs this creature used to breathe.
 I felt this its true presence peeling from the shape of a man as elastic rubbery molecules reformed the abomination's shape.
 The latch was closed, but it was inching closer and closer under the door.
 I could feel the heat steaming off its false skin.
 A snake molting his shell.

-The thing slunk into the booth, breaking bones and jittering as it adapted its form.
+The thing slunk into the booth, breaking bones and jittering as it adapted form.
 I waited for decades in darkness, eyes shut.
 But, I knew… I knew I had to look.

-I took a deep breath, and opened my eyes.
+I took a breath, and opened my eyes.

 A pale head with an untold tally of bug-like eyes watched me from under the stall's divider.
 The ichor of the horror's skull was constructed from a melting waxwork of flesh and yellow pulsing fat.
 Its shape wilted and collapsed while its neck curved like a boa constrictor.
 The thing removed its flesh as if it were a Halloween costume.
+One thing remained the same about him though.

-But, one thing remained the same.
-The thing buggy red mirror-ball peepers reflected my terror back at me a hundred times over.
-Each octagonal pupil fixed on only me.
+His red mirror-ball peepers still reflected my frightened face back at me a hundred times over.

 A grin crept across the monster’s remaining human features.
-Its smile was constructed of teeth like wooden planks that retched out from its unhinged jaw.
+It had a smile constructed of teeth like wooden planks that stretched out from an unhinged jaw.

-It spoke again, made worse by its jangled caricature of a mouth.
+It spoke again, made worse by its caricature of a mouth.

 “Paper.
 Please.”